nemild/hack-the-media/README.md

 	- Rather than thinking of news as mirror of what’s going on in the world, think of it as mirror of what people want to read/hear
 	- This is a key reason for so much content about hyped topics like blockchains, AI, or the latest frontend framework
 - **Issues with Online Democracy**: Social networks algorithms and voting mechanisms generally treat each of us equally, which diminishes how much voice is given to experts; often an issue on deeply technical topics
-- **Empathy Gap**: Media and social media forums often have little empathy for the “other” side, as a given audience prefers to see themselves in the best light — and it is more engaging to see opposite side in worst light (see many cryptocurrency communities); algorithms and even editors cater to this.
-Leads you to a deeply flawed view of other side, which you need to consciously correct for by favoring moderate voices on the "other" side
+- **Empathy Gap**: Media and social media forums often have little empathy for the “other” side, as a given audience prefers to see themselves in the best light — and it is more engaging to see the most easily caricatured/dismissed voices on the other side (see many cryptocurrency communities).
+Leads you to a deeply flawed view of other side, which you need to consciously correct for by favoring moderate voices on the "other" side.
+Also suggests that algorithms need to chase more than outrage and engagement
 - **Fact Distortion Field**: Motivated parties often create a "fact distortion field" in media that justifies their parochial views; they do this by encouraging content that supports their views and paying scientists/engineers to support these views
 - **Building antibodies**: Scientists and engineers deeply benefit from getting things “right” in their job; to do the best job, critical for us to identify ways our data sources are influenced — and how to partially unbias them